A1 Team Portugal: 2008–09 season

-Filipe Albuquerque will be the primary driver for A1 Team Portugal through to the end of the 2009–10 season.
+Filipe Albuquerque was the primary driver for A1 Team Portugal through to the end of the 2009–10 season.
 He scored his first A1GP victory in the feature race in China.
 With four additional podium finishes and only two races without points (both during the same event), Albuquerque went on to finish as 3rd in the 2008–09 championship, with 92 points.